APPLYING TO BEACON

 We invite you to explore Beacon by attending one of our Open Houses and/or visiting our website which contains extensive information about our curriculum, arts, clubs and sports.
 Look especially at curriculum, departments, arts showcase, sports, clubs and trips on the left-hand side of the web site.

 The Beacon School will hold two Open Houses for eighth grade students.
 Both students and parents are encouraged to attend.
-October 4, 2012 for Manhattan and Bronx residents October 18, 2012 for Brooklyn, Queens, and Staten Island residents.
+October 3, 2013 for Manhattan and Bronx residents.
+October 17, 2013 for Brooklyn, Queens, and Staten Island residents.

 Open House events run from 4:30-7:00 p.m.
 No registration or reservation is necessary.
 Please DO NOT attend more than once.

 The Beacon School is a screened school.
-Students applying to Beacon must meet the criteria of a grade of 85 or above in English, history, science and math in the 7th grade June report card, and scores of 3 or 4 on the 7th grade standardized tests (or ERBs for private schools).
+Students applying to Beacon must meet the criteria of a grade of 85 or above in English, history, science and math in the 7th grade June report card.
+For 2013-2014 admissions, given the introduction of new tests last year, Beacon will review 7th grade standardized tests only as one part or a student portfolio (which also includes grades, student work and the interview).
+Students applying from private schools must still submit ERB scores or an equivalent if those tests are offered at the student's school.

 The dates for interviews are: